-To ensure all members of our school community fully understand their safeguarding responsibilities, it is our expectation that staff read and ensure they understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.
+To ensure all members of our school community fully understand their safeguarding responsibilities, it is our expectation that staff read and ensure they understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping children safe in education 2023 (publishing.service.gov.uk) and review this guidance at least annually.

-There may however, be limited circumstances where senior leadership determine that an individual staff member or group of staff would obtain a better understanding of their safeguarding responsibilities by instead reading the condensed version of part 1, which is held at Annex A of Keeping Children Safe in Education.
+There may however, be limited circumstances where senior leadership determine that an individual staff member or group of staff would obtain a better understanding of their safeguarding responsibilities by instead reading the condensed version of part 1, which is held at Annex A of Keeping children safe in education 2023 (publishing.service.gov.uk).
 This would only be appropriate in exceptional circumstances, following approval by the Governing Board and with additional training provided to supplement and reinforce key messages to these staff groups.